YannisTevissen/YannisTevissen.github.io/_pages/advocacy.md

 layout: page
 permalink: /advocacy/
 title: advocacy
 description: I spent some of my free time advocating for a better inclusion of people with disabilities in both the tech industry and the society.
-As most of my actions are located in France, this section will be in French.
+As most of my actions are located in France, some of this section will be in French.
 scholar:
   source: ./_advocacy/
   bibliography: advocacy.bib